fbpx Workers’ Compensation, Employer Defense Attorney Law Firms

 Overview

-The attorneys in the Workers’ Compensation Practice of Hall Booth Smith, P.C. represent insurance carriers, self-insured employers / servicing agents, and uninsured employers in all manner of workers’ compensation cases.
+The attorneys in the Workers’ Compensation practice of Hall Booth Smith represent insurance carriers, self-insured employers / servicing agents, and uninsured employers in all manner of cases.
 Our services run the gamut, including negotiating and drafting settlement agreements, providing aggressive representation at mediations and hearings, and providing representation for appeals.

 We believe in remaining proactive by advising our clients of practical steps during both the employee hiring process and at the onset of an accident to help reduce the number of claims before counsel is needed.